Karasuk culture: Genetics

-Keyser rt al. (2009) published a genetic study of ancient Siberian cultures, the Andronovo culture, the Karasuk culture, the Tagar culture and the Tashtyk culture.
+Keyser et al. (2009) published a genetic study of ancient Siberian cultures, the Andronovo culture, the Karasuk culture, the Tagar culture and the Tashtyk culture.
 They surveyed four individuals of the Karasuk culture of four different sites from 1400 BC to 800 BC.

 Two of these possessed the Western Eurasian mtDNA U5a1 and U4 lineages.
 Two other ones exhibited the Y-chromosome haplogroup R1a1, which is thought to mark the eastward migration of the early Indo-Europeans.
 The individuals surveyed were all determined to be Europoid and light-eyed.
+In a study by Allentoft et al. (2015) three of four male Karasuk samples were found to have the Y-chromosome haplogroup R1a1 whilst one had Q1a2a.